magento/merchdocs/src/stores/security-google-recaptcha.md

    - For **Theme**, choose the theme that you want to use to style the Google reCAPTCHA box.
 Options: Light Theme (default) / Dark Theme

-   - Enter the two-character **[Language Code](https://developers.google.com/recaptcha/docs/language)** to specify the language used for Google reCAPTCHA text and messaging.
+   - For **[Language Code](https://developers.google.com/recaptcha/docs/language)**, enter the two-character code to specify the language used for Google reCAPTCHA text and messaging.

    - For **reCAPTCHA Validation Failure Message**, enter the message to appear if validation fails.
 Default: You cannot proceed with such operation, your reCAPTCHA reputation is too low.